6sense vs Apollo: Key Differences and Insights

 ZoomInfo's AI reasons across the full GTM Context Graph.

-The intelligence layer gives ZoomInfo's AI something the others lack: the ability to understand why deals move, not just what's happening.
+The intelligence layer gives ZoomInfo's AI something the others lack: the ability to understand why deals move, not just that activity is happening.
 AI agents inside GTM Workspace (built on Anthropic's Claude) draft outreach that addresses the specific concern a prospect raised on the last call, because the system connects conversation intelligence, CRM stage changes, and third-party signals into a single context.

 Integration flexibility and data portability